DFKI-NI/robot_api/README.md

 roslaunch mir_gazebo fake_localization.launch __ns:="mobipick" odom_frame_id:="mobipick/odom" base_frame_id:="mobipick/base_footprint"
 roslaunch mir_navigation start_planner.launch map_file:=$(rospack find pbr_maps)/maps/moelk/pbr_robot_lab.yaml prefix:="mobipick/"
 roslaunch mobipick_moveit_config moveit_planning_execution.launch use_pointcloud:=true simulation:=true
-roslaunch mobipick_task_server mobipick_task_server.launch
 ```

 To use this `robot_api`, just install it as described above and use a `python`
 console anywhere (except inside the top level `robot_api` folder because trying
-to import it would then only import the subfolder with the same name inside):
+to import it would then only import the subfolder with the same name inside
+and result in a `ModuleNotFoundError: No module named 'robot_api.msg'`):

 ```
 import robot_api